-Consider a DP of two length g vectors (e.g., an activation vector and a weight vector).
+Consider the DP of two vectors of length g (e.g., an activation vector and a weight vector).
 The DP computation can be broken into two parts: (Part M) g integer multiplications for computing g partial products and (Part A) accumulation of g partial products resulting from part M.